magicleap/developer-portal-docs/docs/releases/app-sim-release-notes.md

   Use the new ML Hub <code>Setting &gt; General &gt; Developer &gt; Use custom adb</code> to point to the same version configured under Unity in
   <code>External Tools &gt; Android &gt; Android SDK tools</code> (adb is at <code>platform-tools/adb[.exe]</code>).

   * Running apps that exercise meshing APIs may cause the rendered frame to freeze in Device mode.
+It is advisable to change the *Current resolution scale* (*Rendering > Device View*) to 0.5 in this case.</li>

+# Version 3.3.0

+## What's New

+In this release, product branding has changed.
+"Zero Iteration" is now "Magic Leap Application Simulator".

+  * UI in ML Hub
+    * Major operations like starting/stopping a session and interacting with the virtual room go through the ZIF library now, as used by the ML App Sim for Unity package.
+Some UI, like progress dialogs, have changed to reflect this.
+  * App Sim Runtime
+    * The virtual room .session file format has been updated.
+If you load older sessions, this will silently ignore any non-default "state" fields in Head Pose, Controller, Hands and Eye Tracking (but not the Transforms) since the previous format was tied to ML1 semantics.
+    * Various bugfixes.
+  * C API Support
+    * Adapted to ML2 API changes.
+  * ZIF library
+    * Fixed stability issues in some API areas.
+  * ML App Sim package for Unity
+    * The Unity ML XR package supports Metal, so you can run Unity scenes against ZI on M1 devices.
+Please note, however, that the Unity frontend ("ZIFUnity") is still not supported on M1, since it still requires OpenGL, which Unity has disabled for this platform.
+We are planning ZIF support for Metal in future releases.

+## Known Issues

+  * ML Hub and Unity want different versions of <b>adb</b>.
+If these are run side-by-side, Unity will unexpectedly kill ML Hub' adb with a console message like <code>Multiple adb server instances found ...</code>.
+This will have the side effect of corrupting any App Sim Device or Hybrid sessions.
+  To work around this, have ML Hub use the same adb as Unity.
+  Use the new ML Hub <code>Setting &gt; General &gt; Developer &gt; Use custom adb</code> to point to the same version configured under Unity in <code>External Tools &gt; Android &gt; Android SDK tools</code> (adb is at <code>platform-tools/adb[.exe]</code>).
+  * When loading .session files that have state fields set (non-Transform properties in Head Pose, Controller, Hand Tracking, Eye Fixation) these will not show up as "modified" and cannot be reset.
+Instead, manually change them back to their default values if needed.
-It is advisable to change the Current resolution scale (Rendering > Device View) to 0.5 in this case.</li>
+  * Running apps that exercise meshing APIs may cause the rendered frame to freeze in Device mode.
+It is advisable to change the Current resolution scale (Rendering > Device View) to 0.5 in this case.